 - IRS and government debt

-We understand that calculating your total debt can be intimidating and, well, frightening.
+We know that calculating your total debt can be pretty scary.
 We don’t want you to tally that number just so you know it and then worry about it.
-We want you to calculate your total amount of debt in order to take action against it.
+We want you to calculate your total amount of debt so you can take action against it.

 So, if you’ll bring the courage, we’ll bring a super cool debt calculator tool that will add up your debt and tell you how quickly you can pay it off.
-All you have to do is answer five simple questions about your debt.
+All you have to do is answer five simple questions.
 No more hiding your head in the sand—it’s time to face the truth so you can do something about it!

 Once you get your results, take a deep breath (don’t freak out!) and stay with us.
-We’ll show you the proven plan that will help you pay off your debt the best way possible.
-Click the debt calculator below to start kicking debt out of your life for good!
+We’ll show you the proven plan that will help you kick debt to the curb for good.

 Let’s get straight to the point on this one: Paying off debt is never easy.
-You can’t find a quick-fix, but you can find a time-tested, permanent fix if you’re willing to roll up your sleeves and work hard.
 We’re fully aware of the buzz surrounding “quick ways” to get rid of your debt.
 Here are the most commonly advertised methods to reduce debt and why we suggest you steer clear of them at all costs:

 Debt settlement companies are the seedy underbelly of the financial world.
 Run from this option.
 Companies will charge you a fee and then promise to negotiate with your creditors to reduce what you owe.
-Typically, they just take your money and leave you responsible for your debt.
-No thanks!
+Usually, they just take your money and leave you responsible for your debt.
+No, thanks!

 Never borrow from your 401(k) to pay off your debt!
 You could get hit with penalties, fees and taxes on your withdrawal.